 - Vanessa BradburyResearch AssistantVanessa BradburyResearch Assistant

+As a member of the Contextual Safeguarding Programme at Durham University, Vanessa supports two research projects: the National Scale-Up project (which aims to embed a contextual safeguarding approach across five local authority partnerships); and the Beyond Referrals project (which aims to explore the barriers and levers to addressing extra-familial harm in VCS youth settings).
 Prior to joining the team, Vanessa worked for a Children's Safeguarding Team, before completing an MA in Development Studies.
 Working across various international contexts, her research focus has centred largely around exploring 'well-being' in policy and practice, research ethics, decolonisation, and Indigenous rights.

 - Dr Lisa ThornhillResearch FellowDr Lisa ThornhillResearch Fellow